Dhulbahante

 The Dhulbahante, (Dhulbahante, الدلبهانتة) are a Somali sub-clan, part of the Harti branch of the larger Darod clan.
-They primary reside in and around their traditional territories of Nugaal, as well as Doollo.
+They primarily reside in and around their traditional territories of Nugaal, as well as Doollo.
 The clan's progenitor is buried at Badweyn.

 Overview

 The current supreme Garad of the Dhulbahante is Garad Jama Garad Ali.

 The extended formal name of Dhulbahante, the clan's forefather was Said Saleh Abdi Mohamed Abdirahman bin Isma'il al-Jabarti whose resting place is Badweyn.
 According to Somali tradition, his mother hailed from the Arap clan of the Isaaq clan-family.
 This maternal connection has enticed a mutual affinity between the two clans.

 The primary homeland of the clan straddles the Haud region and the Nugaal Valley, hence segments of the clan who settle in either plateau are colloquially referred to as the Reer Hawd and Reer Nugaaled.
 Currently, the clan has 13 active Garads.
 The most senior Garaad of these traditional leaders is Garad Jama Garad Ali who succeeded his uncle Garad Abdiqani Garad Jama.
 The use of the traditional hereditary title of Garad (which is most widespread among the Dhulbahante), was first inaugurated by the great ancestor Garad Shirshore who previously served as a Ughaz.

 The clan boasts a history of anti-colonial resistance.
 In a bloody war against the British Empire the Dhulbahante along with several other clans propelled the Dervish movement to defeat the empire in a series of military expeditions.
 The rebellion caused the death of one-third (or 200,000) of the population of the Somaliland protectorate, most severely effecting the Dhulbahante clan with whom there was no treaty of protection.
 John Drysdale and Ioan M. Lewis, who had conducted research in British Somaliland in the 1950s, noted that there was not that much of an attachment of the clan to Dervish history at that time.
 Nevertheless, to honor the Dervish freedom fighters, the name Daraawiish is now given to almost all regional paramilitaries in Somalia.